Who can apply?

 Our grants for schools-based work (either directly to schools or via organisations working in schools) are designed to enhance educational opportunities and outcomes for pupils from financially poor Lambeth households (that is, families in receipt of means tested benefits, on very low incomes or without access to benefits).
 We take Pupil Premium - or being verifiably known to be slightly above the eligibility limit (e.g. in receipt of significant working tax credit) - as a proxy indicator of need.
 We are interested in receiving applications from projects that fit at least one of our five Governor Priorities (below).

-When reviewing which school-based projects to fund, the Governors are more likely to consider funding projects that fulfil the following criteria:
+When reviewing which school-based projects to fund, we are more keen to consider projects that fulfil the following criteria:

-- Focused on one of the Governor Priorities
+- Focused on one or more of the Governor Priorities

 - Clear how the project proposal is additional to the school's core offer to pupils

 - Provides targeted and sustained group activities or one-to-one activity with pupils from low income homes.
-WF is unlikely to fund whole class activity.
+We are unlikely to fund whole class activity.

 - A partnership with a community organisation or charity